JuanEcheagaray75/CENGAGE-Sales-Analysis/README.md

 # CENGAGE Sales Analysis: A Data Science Approach

+This repository includes basic Data Science techniques, such as sampling techniques, data preprocessing and cleaning, exploratory data analysis, and model training.
+This knowledge will then be applied to a real case study focused on CENGAGE's sales data.

 In this repository I will be going over the basic steps of The Team Data Science Process lifecycle proposed by Microsoft click [here](https://docs.microsoft.com/en-us/azure/architecture/data-science-process/lifecycle) for more info.